MAIF/eurybia/README.md

 Adapting Eurybia for models consumed in API mode.
 An issue is open: [Adapt Eurybia to API mode](https://github.com/MAIF/eurybia/issues/9)

 If you want to contribute, you can contact us in the [discussion tab](https://github.com/MAIF/eurybia/discussions)

+## Note

+Eurybia uses [datapane](https://github.com/datapane/datapane) to generate its reports.
+The support of datapane being dropped since 2023, the package has been embedded as a module of Eurybia.